 All that said, in Nazareth, as in most communities, there was a pecking order.
 Sure, they may have been a relatively egalitarian bunch, but some were inevitably “more equal” than others.
 We don’t know exactly what the Nazarene hierarchy looked like—the village rabbi was probably at or near the top, then the town elders followed by the top trades and crafts people.
 They were the ones who got to sit on the benches, resting their backs against the wall on three sides of the synagogue.
 Everyone else sat on the floor.
 And while we can’t say for certain who was privileged enough to rate a bench seat there in the synagogue in Nazareth, we can be pretty sure that Jesus’ wasn’t one of them.
 Heck, he might have made some of those benches, but he normally didn’t get to sit on them.
 I can think of at least one good reason for this: he’d left town!
 There’s no reliable record, biblical or otherwise, of precisely what Jesus was up to from the time his parents thought they’d lost him in Jerusalem (when he was twelve) and his baptism by John in the Jordan.
 But consider this: Jesus had likely been trained by his earthly father Joseph to be a carpenter, and there just wasn’t a lot of carpentry work to be done in a barebones place like Nazareth.
 And Joseph, for whatever reason, seems to have dropped out of the story by this point in the Gospel narrative.
 So, it’s not unreasonable to imagine Jesus coming and going, to and from his hometown quite a bit for who knows how many years, plying his trade in neighboring cities and towns in order to help his family make ends meet.
 And, in any case, by the time of our Gospel reading today, Jesus had been using Capernaum as his home base, tramping all over Galilee spreading the Good News of God’s coming kingdom for the better part of three years.
 Of course, there were stories and rumors of healings and other deeds of power done by Jesus elsewhere in the region, but not in work-a-day Nazareth.

 And so, I have a question for you.
-If you had been in the synagogue in Nazareth, all those many years ago, what choice would you have made?
+If you had been in the synagogue that day in Nazareth, all those many years ago, what choice would you have made?
 Or better yet, what if Jesus was right here, right now, asking you to give up all of your preconceived notions about the way the world should work, and politics, and justice, and personal accomplishment: who deserves what, and what constitutes a life well spent?
 What if Jesus was right here, right now, asking you to reconsider everything you think you ever knew?
 And to start living your life in accordance with this new understanding?
 What choice would you make?
 I like to think I’d make the “right” choice.
-I like to think I’d choose to open myself to the new thing God is doing in the world, a thing that requires my complete and unreserved “buy in” if it’s to become a reality.
+I like to think I’d choose to open myself to the new thing God is doing in the world… a thing that requires my complete and unreserved “buy in” if it’s to become a reality.
 The reality of God’s Kingdom come.
-Not because God can’t do it on his own, but because God never forces healing on anyone.
+Not because God can’t do it on his own, but because God will never force healing on any of us.
 We, each of us and all of us, inch just a little closer to salvation—on our own appointed road to kingdom come—when we give ourselves completely and unreservedly to doing God’s work in the world.
 So, it’s a choice.
-And I like to think I’d do the right thing but, Lord knows, sometimes I seek the easy way.
-Sometimes I choose the path of least resistance, whereupon I can walk comfortably, secure in the knowledge that I won’t be challenged to venture too far outside my comfort zone helping to spread God’s message to the world.
+And I like to think I’d do the right thing but, Lord knows, sometimes I gravitate to the easy way.
+I sometimes choose the path of least resistance, whereupon I can walk comfortably, secure in the knowledge that I won’t be challenged to venture too far outside my comfort zone helping to spread God’s message to the world.
 It’s a great job if you can get it, right?
 But it’s a false path and I know it.
-The work of evangelism is hard and unrelenting—but rewarding beyond belief.
-So, I do the best I can to be aware of the stumbling blocks God sets before me, not so much to avoid them, but because they help me know I’m on the right path.
+The work of evangelism is hard and unrelenting—but the reward will be more than we can ask for or imagine.
+So, I keep plugging along, trying to be aware of the stumbling blocks God sets before me, not so much to avoid them, but because they help me know I’m on the right path.
 Whenever I’m a little uncomfortable, I know I’m generally on the right path.
-And when I’m really uncomfortable, when I trip and fall flat on my face, I know I’m “getting warmer.”
-So, stumbling’s not a bad thing.
+And when I’m really uncomfortable, when I trip and fall flat on my face, I know I’m “getting warmer...” maybe even downright hot!
+So, stumbling’s not necessarily a bad thing, in and of itself.
 It’s what you do afterwards that counts.

-Perhaps you’ll not be surprised to learn that I’ve got another song to play for you today.
-Third time in three weeks.
-I guess y’all are just lucky.
-The song is by Michael Card, and it’s titled “Scandelon.”
-I hope you find it edifying.
+Perhaps you’ll not be surprised to learn that I’ve got another music video to offer you today.
+Third time in three weeks… I guess y’all are just lucky, right?
+It’s by Michael Card, and it’s titled “Scandelon.”
+I hope you find it… edifying.

 Watch the video: Scandalon